-Use of the Library is available from 8.00am to 5.00pm to allow students to access learning resources outside of classroom hours.
+Library is open from 8.00am to 5.00pm to allow students to access learning resources outside of classroom hours.
 On days when MA classes are held, the library operating hours will be extended to 9.00pm.
 The library has a wide range of materials, including books, periodicals, electronic learning resources and reference desks.

-Physical access to the Library and other campus facilities may be restricted during the COVID-19 pandemic.
+Physical access to the library and other campus facilities may be restricted during the COVID-19 pandemic.
 All learning resources will be made available to students online as an alternative.